Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Asynchronous_Backing/Shallow_Dive_Asynchronous_Backing_Slides.md

 Notes:

-- Prospective parachains represents all unincluded segments in one subsystem of the polkadot client
 - Fragment trees only built for active leaves
 - Fragment trees built per scheduled parachain at each leaf
 - Fragment trees may have 0 or more fragments representing potential parablocks making up possible futures for a parachain's state.